-On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+On December 26, 2013, we sold our Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by us.
 The Fathom Events business focused on the marketing and distribution of live and pre-recorded entertainment programming to theatre operators to provide additional programs to augment their feature film schedule.
-In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third from each founding member).
+In consideration for the sale, we received a total of \$25.0 million in promissory notes from our founding members (one-third from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.
-In connection with the sale, NCM LLC entered into a transition services agreement to provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for AC JV, LLC for nine months following closing.
-In addition, NCM LLC entered into a services agreement with a term coinciding with the digital programming ESAs, which grants AC JV, LLC advertising on-screen and on our LEN and a pre-feature program prior to Fathom events reasonably consistent with what was previously dedicated to Fathom.
+In connection with the sale, we entered into a transition services agreement to provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for AC JV, LLC for nine months following closing.
+In addition, we entered into a services agreement with a term coinciding with the digital programming ESAs, which grants AC JV, LLC advertising on-screen and on our LEN and a pre-feature program prior to Fathom events reasonably consistent with what was previously dedicated to Fathom.
 In addition, the services agreement provides that we will assist with event sponsorship sales in return for a share of the sponsorship revenue.
-NCM LLC has also agreed to provide creative and media production services for the same fee available to the founding members related to the marketing of their core theatrical business.
+We have also agreed to provide creative and media production services for the same fee available to the founding members related to the marketing of their core theatrical business.